 Quickly visualize and understand complex ‘omics data and perform insightful data analysis and interpretation by placing your experimental results within the context of biological systems.

-Discover why QIAGEN Ingenuity Pathway Analysis the leading pathway analysis application among the life science research community and is cited in tens of thousands of articles for the analysis, integration and interpretation of data derived from ‘omics experiments.
+Discover why QIAGEN Ingenuity Pathway Analysis (IPA) is the leading pathway analysis application among the life science research community and is cited in tens of thousands of articles for the analysis, integration and interpretation of data derived from ‘omics experiments.
 Such experiments include RNA-seq, small RNA-seq, metabolomics, proteomics, microarrays including miRNA and SNP, and small-scale experiments.
 With QIAGEN IPA you can predict downstream effects and identify new targets or candidate biomarkers.
-QIAGEN Ingenuity pathway Analysis helps you perform insightful data analysis and interpretation to understand your experimental results within the context of various biological systems.
+QIAGEN Ingenuity Pathway Analysis helps you perform insightful data analysis and interpretation to understand your experimental results within the context of various biological systems.

 Data analysis and interpretation with QIAGEN IPA is built on the most comprehensive, manually curated content of the QIAGEN Knowledge Base to help scientists like you understand the biological context of your expression analysis experiments.
 Powerful algorithms, combined with rich content, provide unique advanced analysis capabilities to help you identify the most significant pathways, whether they are activated or inhibited, and discover potential novel regulatory networks and causal relationships associated with your experimental data.

 Automatically match your analyses against over 100,000 curated publicly available datasets and any previous experiments you wish to include.
 Compare results, validate interpretation and better understand causal connections between and among diseases, genes and networks of upstream regulators.
 Strengthen hypotheses and discover new biological insights by combining an enormous compendium of knowledge from the literature with a massive collection of gene expression measurements.
 Analysis Match – discover why this is the most valuable feature of QIAGEN IPA